-Maryland Department of Natural Resources

-Chesapeake Bay Critical Area Commission 1804 West Street Suite 100 Annapolis MD 21401-3929 Phone: 410-260-3460 www.dnr.state.md.us/criticalarea/
+Maryland Department of Natural Resources Chesapeake Bay Critical Area Commission 1804 West Street Suite 100 Annapolis MD 21401-3929 www.dnr.maryland.gov/criticalarea/

-Fax: 410-974-5338
+Phone: 410-260-3460 Fax: 410-974-5338

 4. Each request for a project that would affect the State's historical and/or cultural resources must be accompanied by the recommendations of the Maryland Historical Trust (MHT) regarding the potential for adverse effects on properties listed in or eligible for the Maryland Register of Historic Properties, or by a report on the status of the Trust's review of the project.
 Contact information: